On July 3, 1884, Charles Dow created the world’s first stock index, the Dow Jones Transportation Average Index (DJTA).

 It was a revolutionary idea at the time.
 By compiling 11 transportation stocks into a single indicator, anyone could track the market sentiment in real-time.

-While DJTA changed over the decades, the concept of an index is as important as ever.
-In the last 3 decades, it prompted the rise of exchange-traded funds (ETFs) and brought forth the concept of passive investing.
+While DJTA has changed over the decades, the concept of an index is as important as ever.
+In the last three decades, it prompted the rise of exchange-traded funds (ETFs) and brought forth the concept of passive investing.

 Read on to learn what indices are and how to use them as an investor.